Code of Behaviour

 2. Students will not be excused from Detention due to matches, grinds, part-time work etc. The onus is upon the student to refrain from misbehaviour that may lead to Detention.

 3. Failure to attend Detention will result in two Detentions being imposed.
-Subsequent failure to attend will lead to more serious sanction.
-Permission to defer a Detention must be sought and received from the Form Master in advance of the Detention.
+Subsequent failure to attend will lead to a more serious sanction.
+Permission to defer a Detention must be sought and received from the Year Head in advance of the Detention.
 Such a deferment will only be granted in exceptional circumstances.

 5. Detention takes place on Saturdays from 8.45 a.m. to 10.45 a.m.

 The Board of Management of the school has the authority to suspend a student.
 This authority is delegated to the Principal within the limits stated by the Board of Management.
-The Principal will be advised by the Form Master(s).
+The Principal will be advised by the Year Head(s).

 Suspension may be imposed for accumulated and persistent misconduct on the part of a student or for a single incident of serious misbehaviour.